-Should you use bioactive substrate in your leopard gecko’s enclosure?
+Should you use bioactive substrate in a leopard gecko’s enclosure?

 Are there any benefits to using a bioactive substrate?

-Keeping a well-maintained habitat for your leopard gecko is vital to keeping your pet healthy and happy.
+Keeping a well-maintained habitat is vital for keeping leopard geckos healthy and happy.

 With so many bedding options, it’s challenging to know which one is best for your leopard gecko.

-In this article, we will explore bioactive substrate and detail what it is, how it works, and what kinds of benefits it offers your gecko, as well as which type of substrate to avoid.
+In this article, we will explore bioactive substrate and detail what it is, how it works, and what kinds of benefits it offers your gecko, as well as which type of loose substrate mix to avoid.

 What Is Bioactive Substrate For Leopard Geckos?

-A bioactive substrate is a mixture of soil, sand, and mulch that provides an environment closer to a leopard gecko’s natural habitat.
-Bioactive substrates support microfauna, which helps naturally clean the enclosure, and layering this substrate can even support plant life.
+A bioactive substrate mix consists of soil, sand, and mulch that provides an environment closer to a leopard gecko’s natural habitat.
+Bioactive substrates support microfauna, which helps naturally clean the enclosure, and layering this loose substrate can even support plant life.

 Bioactive substrates allow your leopard gecko to explore different smells and textures to give them a more realistic experience versus other types of substrates such as sand or newspaper.